apache/fluo-muchos/README.md

 Customize your cluster
 ----------------------

-After `zetten setup` is run, users can install additional software on the cluster using their own Ansible playbooks.
-In their Ansible playbooks, users can reference any configuration in the Ansible inventory file at `/etc/ansible/hosts` which is set up by Zetten on the proxy node.
+After `muchos setup` is run, users can install additional software on the cluster using their own Ansible playbooks.
+In their Ansible playbooks, users can reference any configuration in the Ansible inventory file at `/etc/ansible/hosts` which is set up by Muchos on the proxy node.
 The inventory file lists the hosts for services on the cluster such as the Zookeeper nodes, Namenode, Accumulo master, etc. It also has variables in the `[all:vars]` section that contain settings that may be useful in user playbooks.
-It is recommended that any user-defined Ansible playbooks should be managed in their own git repository (see [mikewalch/zetten-custom][zc] for an example).
+It is recommended that any user-defined Ansible playbooks should be managed in their own git repository (see [mikewalch/muchos-custom][zc] for an example).

 Terminating your EC2 cluster
 ----------------------------